galengorski/cQ_App2/README.md

 # cQ_App2
-A shiny application for exploring USGS sensor data
+A shiny application for exploring USGS sensor data current version can be found at https://ggorski.shinyapps.io/eventpickerapp2/